Eddie Almeida, Finance Director

 After the birth of her first child, Julie began to focus her efforts on working not only with children, but with families as a whole.
 Her passion is helping individuals and families realize their value and importance in the lives of children, as well as in their local schools, communities, and society.

 Since joining Impact NW, Julie’s passion has led her to become a leader in the community, volunteering for Stand for Children and for the North Clackamas School District, and supervising Impact NW first Healthy Start program until she became a Director.

-Kendra Johnson, Director of Youth & Family Services
+Kendra Johnson, Deputy Director

+Kendra is the leader of all programs and program staff.
 With over 10 years of experience, Kendra’s career began by providing direct services to children, youth, families, and communities.
 Kendra began working at Impact NW in 2009 and has a strong background in community outreach and working with marginalized and oppressed identity groups.
 She is passionate about effecting systemic change, which led her to take on a leadership role at Impact NW in 2015.

-Mamak Tabrizian, Director of Senior & Adults with Disabilities Services
+Mamak Tabrizian, Director of Senior Services

 Mamak has been with Impact NW for over 33 years.
 In her current position, which she has held since 1999, Mamak oversees all agency services for seniors and adults with disabilities including transportation, case management, educational and recreational activities, and caregiver support.